Let’s make this the moment we all see the light.

 Few of us at some point were not blindsided or broadsided, had plans ruined, or our lives upended in some way.
 Few of us were not angered at someone or something.
 Few of us were not dismayed, disgusted, distraught or even gripped in fear at some point along the way.

-We have all been made more vulnerable, more human.
+We were all made more vulnerable, more human.
 This, like a lot of other things we have forgotten, is something we share.

 Though 2020 is now in our review mirror, 2021 has provided little relief.
-As I write this, our national politics has devolved into chaos.
+After a contentious presidential election, our nation remains divided.
 The rollout of vaccines is providing hope in our battle against the pandemic, but anxiety remains.

 With all the disruption, chaos, and frustration that persist, it’s easy sometimes to long for how things used to be.
 We should resist that temptation.
 As much as we may long for the past, there were too many things in our city and region that were broken or not working as well for all of us as they should.
 There was too much poverty.
 There was too much disparity and inequity of opportunity.
 There was too much violence.

 For decades, these issues served to further perpetuate and deepen the longstanding divisions within us.
 This made us all weaker and held us all back.

 While many of our communities were succeeding, too many others were left behind and forgotten.
 The impact of this didn’t just affect the people in those communities.
 It hurt us all.
 It made life terribly hard for generations of those who have been most directly impacted.
 It also made things harder for everyone else.
 It made it harder for our region to attract opportunities that would have made us stronger.
 It cost our region jobs, growth, and increased prosperity.
 It perpetuated the ills that filled our nightly news and tarnished our national image.SOME PEOPLE MAY THINK THIS IS AN ODD TIME TO be talking about unity and coming together to create a better future.
 But if not now, when?